danubetech/did-resolution-test-suite.github.io/README.md

 "TEST_400"              runs a test with an invalid DID "TEST_200_RP"           runs a test with a DID containing a relative parameter
 "TEST_200_TK"           runs a test with a DID containing a transformKey
-"TEST_200_VT"           runs a test with a DID containing the versionTime "TEST_200_VI"           runs a test with a DID containing the versionID "TEST_200_DURL"         runs a test with a DID containing a dereference a DID URL* "TEST_200_DRURL"        runs a test with a DID containing a dereference a DID URL**
+"TEST_200_DURL"         runs a test with a DID containing a dereference a DID URL* "TEST_200_DRURL"        runs a test with a DID containing a dereference a DID URL**
 ````